Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_CSS.md

 #### CSS Property Values

 ## Working With CSS Selectors
 So then how do we specify exactly which HTML elements we want to change the color for or similar?
 We *select* them by specifying a matching selector/matching pattern in our CSS file.
+These are called *[CSS selectors](https://en.wikipedia.org/wiki/Cascading_Style_Sheets#Selector)*.

 ### Type Selectors
 ### Class Selectors